 More and more businesses are taking advantage of the mutual benefits that are available with franchise arrangements.
 The franchisor is provided with an avenue to grow its business whilst the franchisee has immediate access to the trade name, operating systems and reputation of the franchisor.
 This paper demystifies franchises and considers many of the common tax and structuring issues associated with them.
 Topics covered include:

-CTA Ben Wilson is a Partner with Cosoff Cudmore Knox Lawyers and has a wide range of experience in corporate and commercial transactions, with a particular focus on taxation and superannuation.
-He regularly advises clients on estate planning and business succession planning issues.
-He acts for high net wealth individuals and family groups with businesses in a range of industries.
-Ben is a member of the Taxation Institute's State Council and a former chair and member of the Tax Institute's Education Committee.
+Ben Wilson, CTA, is a partner with CCK Lawyers.
+He has a wide range of experience in corporate and commercial transactions and in advising clients on estate planning and business succession planning issues.
+He acts for high net wealth individuals, family groups and large corporate entities with businesses in a range of industries.